Skip to main content

 You can quickly and easily see which marketing activity generated your lead enquiries, which web pages they looked at before, during and after the call, along with a recording of the call conversation – and more.

-Great, but what is the actual point of it – why is it important for practices to track calls?
+Why is it important for practices to track calls?

 As a dentist, you rely heavily on the telephone to bring in enquiries, both from online and offline marketing efforts.
 Let’s say you’re running several adverts in local publications, PPC campaigns and you’re targeting various keywords for SEO.
 Some adverts are probably pulling more weight than others, as are certain keywords for those Google Ads campaigns.